yahyadan/seurat-unreal-plugin/README.md

 Seurat is a scene simplification technology designed to process very complex 3D scenes into a representation that renders efficiently on mobile 6DoF VR systems.

-This document covers how to import Seurat meshes into Unity.
+This document covers how to import Seurat meshes into Unreal Engine.
 To learn more about the Seurat pipeline, visit the main [Seurat GitHub page](https://github.com/googlevr/seurat).

 ## Introduction
 This document describes the process to import the output of the Seurat pipeline